titzer/virgil/README.md

 ## Implementation ##

 Virgil is fully self-hosted: its entire compiler and runtime system is implemented in Virgil.
-The compiler can bootstrap (i.e. compile itself and all runtime code) on any of the target platforms.
+The compiler can bootstrap on any of the target platforms; it's naturally a cross-compiler.
 Native binaries compiled from your programs can be as small as a few hundred bytes in size and consume just kilobytes of memory at runtime.

 ## Documentation ##